fluidtrends/carmel/challenges/hello-chunky/README.md

 ## Your First Chunky Product

-Go [here](https://github.com/fluidtrends/carmel/archive/chunky-templates.zip) to download your chunky template
+Click [here](https://github.com/fluidtrends/carmel/archive/chunky-templates.zip) to download your chunky template

+Extract this archive in your working folder.

+Use [7zip](https://www.7-zip.org/) to extract this on your windows PC.

+###For Mac extract this way
+![extract for mac][extract for mac]
+[extract for mac]: extract-mac.png

 If you look through the generated files, you'll notice a lot of new additions.